I Live in the Dallas/Ft. Worth DFW area of Texas – Can Radon Be A Danger Here?

 Q. Is radon really dangerous?

-A. On the Internet, there are rumours that radon is not really as serious as studies would suggest and that the combined health effects with smoking are greatly overstated.
+A. On the Internet, there are rumors that radon is not really as serious as studies would suggest and that the combined health effects with smoking are greatly overstated.
 According to some experts, the perceived risk factor from radon goes in and out of fashion with time, but the effects are the same regardless of public perception.

 The problem with health factors such as radon gas is that the onset of symptoms or effects can take a relatively long time – 10 to 20 years or more and in the meantime there is no sign that anything is amiss.
 It is odorless, tasteless and has no real symptoms that can be attributed. (such as headaches or dizziness from carbon monoxide poisoning) But an estimated 20,000 people die every year from radon gas in the United States, the equivalent of a jumbo jet plane crashing every week.
 But these deaths are not spectacular or as directly linked as a airliner wrecking, so the perception tends to be “So what?”